odoo/documentation/website/optimize/seo.rst

 -----------------

 As of 2015, websites that are not mobile-friendly are negatively impacted in Google Page ranking.
-All Odoo themes rely on Bootstrap 3 to render efficiently according to the device: desktop, tablet or mobile phone.
+All Twenty20 themes rely on Bootstrap 3 to render efficiently according to the device: desktop, tablet or mobile phone.

 .. image:: media/seo08.png
   :align: center

-As all Odoo modules share the same technology, absolutely all pages in your website are mobile friendly. (as opposed to traditional CMS which have mobile friendly themes, but some specific modules or pages are not designed to be mobile friendly as they all have their own CSS
+As all Twenty20 modules share the same technology, absolutely all pages in your website are mobile friendly. (as opposed to traditional CMS which have mobile friendly themes, but some specific modules or pages are not designed to be mobile friendly as they all have their own CSS